4d/docs/docs/Concepts/parameters.md

 The following rules apply:

 - The declaration line must be the first line of the method or function code, otherwise an error is displayed (only comments or line breaks can precede the declaration).
-- Declaration keywords are:
-	- `Function` for class functions
-	- `Method` for methods (project methods, form object methods, database methods, and triggers).
 - Parameter names must start with a `$` character and be compliant with [property naming rules](Concepts/dt_object.md#object-property-identifiers).
 - Multiple parameters (and types) are separated by semicolons (;).
 - Multiline syntaxes are supported (using "\\" character)